shaisachs/shaisachs.github.io/_posts/2017-01-22-serving-consumers-in-the-api-economy.md

 photographerurl: https://unsplash.com/@gabpili
 ---

 One of the big hits at APIStrat 2016 was Mark O'Neill's talk on the [API Economy](https://boston2016.apistrat.com/speakers/mark-oneill), and specifically, on the needs of API consumers.
-There are a lot more consumers than producers, the thinking goes, so why does the API industry spend so much time on the needs of producers and so little on the time of consumers?
+There are a lot more consumers than producers, the thinking goes, so why does the API industry spend so much time on the needs of producers and so little on the needs of consumers?

 Good question!
 The implicit answer: we should spend more time providing support to API consumers as a class of users.
 But how exactly do we do that?
 O'Neill hinted at a few ideas, but really left the question as an exercise for the listener.